-7.2 Landfill taxes
+9.2.
+Landfill taxes

-7.2.1 Introduction
+9.2.1.
+Introduction

 Disposal is the least favoured option in the waste hierarchy.
 Consequently, waste landfilling is the last procedure to be implemented in a waste management plan.
-The Landfill Directive 1993/31/EC aims to environmental and human health protection through minimization of waste quantity ending up in landfills.
+The Landfill Directive 1993/31/EC aims for environmental and human health protection through minimization of waste quantity ending up in landfills.
 Additionally, this directive proposes directions for landfills operation, and measures minimizing the negative effects that improper or extended landfilling has on surface water, soil, and air [28].
-Towards this direction, landfill taxes are implemented as a tool to ensure compliance with this directive.
+In this direction, landfill taxes are implemented as a tool to ensure compliance with this directive.

 Some Member States of the EU have adopted this economic instrument in different ways.
-For example, some Member States have incorporated these taxes to more general taxes which cover both incineration and landfilling (e.g. Denmark and Norway) [29].
+For example, some Member States have incorporated these taxes into more general taxes which cover both incineration and landfilling (e.g. Denmark and Norway) [29].

-7.2.2 The case of Austria
+9.2.2.
+The case of Austria